 There is a high rate of endometriosis recurring among people who have undergone hysterectomies that did not involve removing the ovaries.

-Authors of a study from 2014 found that 62 percent of participants experienced endometriosis symptoms after undergoing hysterectomies but keeping their ovaries.
+Authors of a study from 2014 found that

 For this reason, it is important to thoroughly discuss the risks, benefits, and long-term outlook for all endometriosis treatments with a doctor.